Water quantity and quality

 POLICIES TO COST-EFFECTIVELY MANAGE CONTAMINANTS OF emerging concern in freshwater

-To advance the project and inform the final report, the OECD Workshop on Managing Contaminants of Emerging Concern in Surface Waters was held in Paris on 5 February 2018.
-The workshop was dedicated to bringing together the chemical safety and the water quality policy communities to discuss common issues and how to address them.
+The report was informed by the OECD Workshop on Managing Contaminants of Emerging Concern in Surface Waters, 5 February 2018, Paris.
+The workshop was dedicated to bringing together stakeholders from various government departments (environment, health, chemicals), water and wastewater utilities, pharmaceutical industry, NGOs, IGOs and academia to discuss common issues and how to address them.
 The Summary Record, speaker presentations, agenda and list of participants are available on the workshop webpage.

 ALLOCATING WATER WHERE IT CREATES MORE VALUE